The Three Types of Editing and When You Should Use Them

 If you’re looking to create the best documentation possible, familiarize yourself with the different types of editing out there.
-Almost everyone thinks that an editor only comes in at the end of a piece, but revision can happen at every stage of the writing process.
+Almost everyone thinks that an editor only comes in at the end of a piece to correct minor errors, but it’s possible for an editor to help projects stay on course by conducting a manuscript evaluation much earlier in the process.

 We can’t really talk about the different types of editing without having a sample to demonstrate the difference between each kind of edit.
 So, here’s a terribly-written draft of an email that we’ll use to demonstrate how each kind of editing is used throughout the process:

 I’ve been coming to Toms grocery store since I was a little kid, it’s a great Store and does a lot for the community.

 Anyway…I’m a photographer by trade specializing in food photography.
 I’m writing because i wanted to know if you’d be interested in working together to create new advertisements for your store.